Licensing Company: Broadway Licensing

 This licensed orchestration is based on the Original 2006 Broadway Production.

-This show is orchestrated to be stick conducted from the Piano/Conductor score.
+This show is orchestrated to be player conducted from the Piano/Conductor score.
 The only keyboard book in the orchestration is the P/C which does have programming.

 ORIGINAL MUSIC TEAM

 Book by: Doug Wright

 Based on the film “Grey Gardens” by: David Maysles, Albert Maysles, Ellen Hovde, Muffie Meyer and Susan Froemke

 Music by: Scott Frankel

 Conducted by: Lawrence Yurman

 Violin: Eric DeGioia

 Cello: Anik Oulianine

 Trumpet/Flugelhorn: Daniel Urness